Know Your Rights: Every Vote Counts!

 You are NOT able to vote if you are:

-- Once you are done with parole your right to vote is restored, but you must register (or re-register) to vote.
+- Currently serving a state or federal prison sentence.
+Once you are released from prison your right to vote is restored, but you must register (or re-register) to vote.
 You can register to vote online or by filling out a paper voter registration form.

 Learn more about voting rights in California for people impacted by the criminal legal system at LetMeVoteCA.org.